TwilioDevEd/twilio-python-custom-client/README.md

 # Custom HTTP Clients for the Twilio Python Helper Library

-Use the twilio-python helper library with a proxy server
+Use the twilio-python helper library with a proxy server.

 ## Usage